 When you think about how vaping could hurt your body, your mind probably goes straight to your lungs.
-After all, there have been so many news reports over the last year about people being hospitalized — and even dying — because of illness related to lung injuries from e-cig or vaping products.
-But in honor of American Heart Month, docs are eager to stress that vaping affects your cardiovascular system too.
+After all, there have been so many news reports over the last year about people being hospitalised — and even dying — because of illness related to lung injuries from e-cig or vaping products.
+But in honour of American Heart Month, docs are eager to stress that vaping affects your cardiovascular system too.

 One big problem is nicotine.
 “Nicotine in any way shape or form is bad — whether it’s from cigarettes or vaping, we know these are detrimental to your heart, cardiovascular system, and to your lungs, too," says Brian Lima, MD, director of heart transplantation surgery at Northwell Health and author of Heart To Beat.

-The drug damages what are known as endothelial cells, which line the inside of your blood vessels, and that keeps them from functioning as well as they should, says Christopher Snyder, MD, the chief of pediatric cardiology at University Hospitals Rainbow Babies & Children’s Hospital.
+The drug damages what are known as endothelial cells, which line the inside of your blood vessels, and that keeps them from functioning as well as they should, says Christopher Snyder, MD, the chief of paediatric cardiology at University Hospitals Rainbow Babies & Children’s Hospital.
 Nicotine also affects your platelets, tiny cells that help blood clot.
 “This makes it hard for blood to get to the distal parts of the bodies, such as the fingertips, and it puts pressure on those blood vessels,” he explains.